-The national security review process in the United States – often referred to as the Exon–Florio or CFIUS1 review process, after the relevant authorising statute and enforcement agency, respectively – has existed for decades.
+The national security review process in the United States – often referred to as the Exon–Florio or the Committee on Foreign Investment in the United States (CFIUS) review process, after the relevant authorising statute and the interagency committee charged with conducting the reviews, respectively – has existed for decades.
 It originally focused, at least in practice, on the acquisition by foreign companies of US businesses directly or indirectly supplying the US Department of Defense, but especially after the 9/11 terrorist attacks, the concept of national security – and therefore the types of transactions subject to review under the regime – was broadened by statute and in practice.
-National security is an ever-evolving concept, and as cybersecurity concerns increase in the wake of suspected state-sponsored or other cyber attacks, CFIUS is focusing more on such concerns.
+National security is an ever-evolving concept, and as cybersecurity concerns increase in the wake of suspected state-sponsored and other cyberattacks, CFIUS is focusing more on such concerns.
 Today, the national security review process can be an important part of many transactions, even though it remains voluntary.
-Examples of industries in which notifications under the regime have been submitted include computers, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals and steel.

 What is the regulation and who administers it?

-The US national security review process is conducted pursuant to the Exon–Florio Amendment to the Defense Production Act of 1950, as amended by the Foreign Investment and National Security Act of 2007 (FINSA) (the Act).4 The Act grants the president the authority to review any transaction by a foreign person or persons that could result in control over a US business (ie, a ‘covered transaction’) and to suspend or prohibit that transaction if it threatens to impair the national security of the United States.
+The US national security review process is conducted pursuant to the Exon–Florio Amendment to the Defense Production Act of 1950, as amended by the Foreign Investment and National Security Act of 2007 (FINSA).

-CFIUS is charged with conducting the national security review on behalf of the president pursuant to the Act and, as appropriate, making a recommendation regarding Presidential action.
-CFIUS is an inter-agency committee consisting of, as chair, the Secretary of the Treasury and, as members, the Secretaries of Commerce, State, Defense, Homeland Security and Energy, as well as the Attorney General, the United States Trade Representative, and the Director of the Office of Science and Technology Policy.
+CFIUS is charged with conducting the national security review on behalf of the President pursuant to FINSA and, as appropriate, making a recommendation regarding presidential action.
+CFIUS is an interagency committee consisting of, as chair, the Secretary of the Treasury and, as members, the Secretaries of Commerce, State, Defense, Homeland Security and Energy, as well as the Attorney General, the United States Trade Representative, and the Director of the Office of Science and Technology Policy.
 The Secretary of Labor and the Director of National Intelligence serve as ex officio members.
-Other executive branch representatives observe and, as appropriate, participate in the Committee’s activities, including the Chairman of the Council of Economic Advisors, the Director of the Office of Management and Budget, the Assistant to the President for National Security Affairs, the Assistant to the President for Economic Policy, and the Assistant to the President for Homeland Security and Counterterrorism.5
+Other executive branch representatives observe and, as appropriate, participate in CFIUS' activities, including the Chairman of the Council of Economic Advisors, the Director of the Office of Management and Budget, the Assistant to the President for National Security Affairs, the Assistant to the President for Economic Policy, and the Assistant to the President for Homeland Security and Counterterrorism.

-In practice, CFIUS operates both through its official senior-level members and, more frequently, through staff representatives from each of the CFIUS member agencies, although FINSA now requires that only certain specified senior-level members take certain decisions.
-The Committee reaches decisions by consensus, but any member may seek to have a transaction subjected to in-depth review.
+In practice, CFIUS operates through staff representatives from each of the CFIUS member agencies, although FINSA strictly limits the ability of members to delegate authority for certain decisions.
+CFIUS reaches decisions by consensus, but any member may seek to have a transaction subjected to an investigation.

 What is national security?

-The Act does not define ‘national security’, but requires CFIUS to consider the following factors:
+The Act does not define 'national security', but requires CFIUS, at a minimum, to consider the following factors:

 Critical technologies are defined by reference to a number of export control regulations, including, among others, the International Traffic in Arms Regulation (ITAR) and the Export Administration Regulation.